ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/grid-size/index.md

 | The following test is best viewed if you open it in a new tab, so it is obvious that there are no scroll bars.
 | Note that if you use the example inlined the scroll bars shown are for the containing `iframe`, not the grid.

-<grid-example title='Auto Height' name='auto-height' type='generated' options='{ "enterprise": true, "exampleHeight": 660, "noStyle": 1, "modules": ["clientside", "rowgrouping", "menu", "columnpanel"] }'></grid-example>
+<grid-example title='Auto Height' name='auto-height' type='generated' options='{ "enterprise": true, "exampleHeight": 660, "noStyle": 1, "myGridReference": 1, "modules": ["clientside", "rowgrouping", "menu", "columnpanel"] }'></grid-example>

 When using Auto Height, there is a minimum of 150px set to the grid rows section.
 This is to avoid an empty grid which would look weird.
 To remove this minimum height, add the following CSS: